Kansas sees influx of coronavirus scam calls

 TOPEKA, Kan.
-(KSNT) — Beware of phone scams!
+(KSNW) – Beware of phone scams!
 The Kansas Insurance Department is alerting Kansans of an influx of scam calls in the last few weeks.

 Lee Modesitt, Director of Government Affairs with the Kansas Insurance Department, recommends that Kansans always be suspicious of unknown numbers calling.